Hazelfire/thesis/index.md

 it seemed to favour reviews of older ITPs, and didn't include successful ITPs that have come out more recently.

-One clearly missing consideration was that of Lean [@leanprover], a highly popular ITP that's more often used by mathematicians.
+One clearly missing consideration was that of Lean [@Lean], a highly popular ITP that's more often used by mathematicians.
 Lean is mentioned within the review as a 'newer ITP' but is not considered as part of the review.
 We chose to add Lean, particularly because of its large community based mathematical library.
 It would be difficult